kristina-lim/Gingyman/README.md

 <h1>GINGYMAN</h1>
 <h2>Welcome to Kristina's Gingyman!</h2>
-This game is an alternative version of Spaceman.
+This game is another version of Spaceman.
 The outcome of this game is to guess a letter and see if the letter is displayed in the underscore(s).
 There are six chances given, and each incorrect letter guessed will remove a piece of Gingy.
 <br />
 <br />
 When the player selects a letter, the letter will not be able to be clicked again.
 All buttons are a shade of yellowish brown and if an incorrect letter is guessed, the button color will change to red.
 Otherwise, if a correct letter is guessed, the letter will replace the underscore(s), and the button color will change to green.
 Once a letter is clicked, the player will not be able to click the same letter.